Foreign policy of the Justin Trudeau government

-The foreign policy of Justin Trudeau is Canada's foreign policy since Justin Trudeau became Prime Minister in November 2015.
-Mélanie Joly has served as the Minister of Foreign Affairs since October 2021.
+The foreign policy of Justin Trudeau was Canada's foreign policy of the Liberal government led by Prime Minister Justin Trudeau (in office November 4, 2015 – March 14, 2025).

 Trudeau's premiership has been marked with continued close relations with the United States.
-He has served opposite three U.S. Presidents: Barack Obama, Donald Trump, and Joe Biden.
-Though the relationship was strained at times under the Trump presidency, Canada remained a close ally of the United States under his government.
+He has served opposite three U.S. Presidents: Barack Obama (2015–2017), Donald Trump (2017–2021, January–March 2025), and Joe Biden (2021–2025).
+Though the relationship was strained at times under the Trump presidencies, Canada remained a close ally of the United States under his government.
 He signed the Canada–United States–Mexico Agreement (CUSMA), and took a leadership role in the Lima Group: an organisation dedicated to supporting the US-aligned opposition in Venezuela.
 Canada also continued advancing its relationships with the European Union and Asia-Pacific countries with the signing of Comprehensive Economic and Trade Agreement (CETA), and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) respectively.

 Canada's relationship with China deteriorated, especially following the 2018 arrest of Meng Wanzhou.
 Following Meng's arrest at the Vancouver airport in December 2018, two Canadians (Michael Spavor and Michael Kovrig) were taken in custody.
 The three of them were held for over 1000 days before being released simultaneously on September 24, 2021.
 The episode was symptomatic of a major decline in relations between the two countries.
 Likewise Canada has also seen tense relations with Saudi Arabia following Canada's call for human rights activist Raif Badawi's release, to which Saudi Arabia responded by suspending diplomatic relations.